zwmuam/Bastilevirinae_introns/README.md

-To align all analysed introns we used InfeRNAl cmalign with "--matchonly" option (to exclude variable insertion sequences and focus on conserved RNA structures:
+To align all analysed introns we used InfeRNAl cmalign with "--matchonly" option (to exclude variable insertion sequences and focus on conserved RNA structures):
 ```
 ./cmalign -o Unique_vs_RF00028.sto --dnaout --mxsize 5140 --cpu 20 --matchonly --outformat Stockholm RF00028.cm GIISSD_and_Bastille.unique_099.fasta
 ```

-The resulting stockholm alignment was converted to aligned fasta, columns with more than 50% gaps were masked in Geneious and run "prune_alignment" script to remove poorly aligned sequences:
+The resulting stockholm alignment was converted to aligned fasta, columns with more than 50% gaps were masked in Geneious and pruned to remove poorly aligned sequences:
 ```
 ./sto2fasta.py -s Unique_vs_RF00028.sto
 # Mask columns in Genious